zfq308/pylibs/README.md

 Ballpark benchmark: 16 ms / search.
 #####astar_par: parallel pathfinding using multiprocessing
 This version uses Python's [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) package to offload the sequential processing of searches to other cores.
 A producer - consumer pattern is used.
 Seach are represented by Tasks enqueued in a ```JoinableQueue```.
 Hence, the main process doesn't need to wait anytime befor to do something else.
 Results are stored in a managed dictionary where keys are related to tasks.
 Again, the world object is shared and no concurrency is possible during a search operation.
+However, dynamic operations on the world object may require to acquire a lock on that resource to prevent inconsistencies between the world update and search operations.
 ```
 def move(self):
     if self.state == 0: